Election Day is an exciting opportunity for your voice to be heard through your vote.

 It helps to come prepared.
 Bring your Sample Ballot or Voter Information Guide to help you make your selections.
 Copies are also available at the polls and online.

-Proceed to a voting booth and mark your ballot or mark your ballot using the accessible ballot-marking-device.
-When you finish, insert your ballot into the ballot box.
+Proceed to a voting booth to mark your ballot or mark your ballot using the accessible ballot-marking-device.
+When you finish, insert your ballot into the Red Ballot Box.
 That’s it!
 Make sure to take your “I Voted” sticker and wear it proudly.

 If your name does not appear on the roster, you have the right to cast a provisional ballot.